Award: Associate of Applied Science

 Withdrawal/Readmission: An exit interview with a nursing faculty member or the Dean is required of all students who withdraw.
 In addition the student must complete a withdrawal form.
 Students who withdraw because of academic failure may not enroll more than once.
 Any student wishing to enroll in nursing courses must have at least a 2.5 cumulative and curricular grade point averages at PDCCC to be considered.
 Readmission must occur within one year to maintain nursing course credits.
 A student who wishes to enter the nursing curriculum must follow the procedure outlined in the Nursing Student Handbook.
 The student may be required to enroll in and satisfactory complete specific courses before admission.
 Students will also have to demonstrate certain competencies and meet health and clinical requirements to be considered for enrollment.
 Students will be required to meet the requirements of the current ADN curriculum.

 The Dean and nursing faculty will consider each student’s application for readmission and the decision to readmit will be based on additional data, prior performance in the nursing program, and space availability.
 Students who fail a nursing course or withdraw for any reason from the nursing program may be readmitted to the nursing program only once.
-Students who have failed two attempts in the nursing program will not be permitted to enroll.
+Students who have failed two attempts in the nursing program will not be permitted to enroll within five years.
 All readmissions are at the discretion of Program Dean and nursing faculty.